What Is Ray Tracing? The Future of Graphics Rendering

 NVIDIA's commitment to advancing this technology is evident in its ongoing research and development efforts.
 The company has invested in AI-based denoising techniques to improve the technique's performance and reduce hardware requirements.

-Furthermore, the potential applications extend beyond gaming.
+The potential applications extend beyond gaming.
 NVIDIA has worked with architects, engineers, and designers to use this technology in creating realistic simulations of buildings and environments.

 The Future Is Here: What is Full Ray Tracing?